a-s-g93/neo4j-runway/docs/examples/arrows/arrows.md

 from neo4j_runway import IngestionGenerator
 ```

 We won't include a csv name here, since we identify the appropriate csv names in the data model.
+We also identify the csv_dir argument as "./".
+This is because we are storing the data in the import directory of our local Neo4j instance and the LOAD CSV command will look relative to this directory.

 ```python